-Platanus orientalis L. is a long-lived tree distributed from the central Mediterranean to the Himalaya (2; Fig. 1) that occupies lowland riparian forests, a geographically restricted ecological niche within its distribution (Habitat Natura 2000 code 92C0).
-P. orientalis is currently in decline in Europe, where it is considered vulnerable due to habitat loss, fungal infection by Ceratocystis fimbriata Ellis & Halsted f. sp. platani (Walter) and ongoing climate change (3).
+Platanus orientalis L. is a long-lived tree distributed from the central Mediterranean to the Himalaya (2) that occupies lowland riparian forests, a geographically restricted ecological niche within its distribution (Habitat Natura 2000 code 92C0).
+P. orientalis is currently in decline in Europe, where it is considered vulnerable due to habitat loss, fungal infection by Ceratocystis platani and ongoing climate change (3).

-The aim of our work was to better understand seed germination behavior of Sicilian populations from the Iblei and Peloritani Mountains (Fig. 2) at the western range edge of P. orientalis in Europe.
+The aim of our work was to better understand seed germination behaviour of Sicilian populations from Iblei and Peloritani Mountains at the western range edge of P. orientalis in Europe.
 We recently observed that the number of individuals of P. orientalis in natural populations has significantly declined in the last few decades, and seedling recruitment is very low in almost all monitored locations.
 Here, we conducted a series of experiments to explore the effects of temperature and light on seed germination of P. orientalis.
+Experiments started two weeks after seed collection and tested germination performance at constant temperature (5°C increments from 5-35°C), either with 12/12h light/dark (L/D) or full darkness (D) photoperiod.